zumasys/docs/site/jbase/jrfs/jrfs-example/README.md

 On the client jBASE linux machine we make the same changes as we did on the server

-We need to define what port jRFS will use both as a client and a server.
+We need to define what port jRFS will use both as a client.
 The best way to do this is to define it in the $JBCRELEASEDIR/jrfs_config file.
+Note that this is NOT used by jRFS on the server side!

 ```bash
 serverport = 5001